 Located not too far off the Forbidden city in the heart of Hue city are two historical landmarks.
 Situated by the northern bank of the Perfume river just 3km from the Ancient Citadel is the Thien Mu Pagoda.
-Also known as The Pagoda of the Celestial Lady, the Pagoda itself is an unofficial symbol of the city which you can see in many tourist materials.
+The pagoda is also known as The Pagoda of the Celestial Lady.
+Moreover, the Pagoda itself is an unofficial symbol of the city which you can see in many tourist materials.

-The historic 7-storey pagoda is an octagonal 21-meter-high tower sitting in front and is part of a Buddhist Monastery on Hà Khê hill in the heart city of Huế.
-The Buddhist temple and pagoda has become an essential part of Hue City.
-Access to the Pagoda involves a short climb up about 3 flights of steps offering you overlooking the Perfume river itself.
+The historic 7-storey pagoda is an octagonal 21-meter-high tower sitting on Hà Khê hill.
+Also, it is part of a Buddhist Monastery in the heart city of Huế.
+The Buddhist temple and Pagoda through history has become an essential part of Hue City.
+Access to the Pagoda involves a short climb up about 3 flights of steps offering you overlooking views the Perfume river itself.

 The Buddhist monastery behind the temple is an active one.
 Moreover, it is home to about a hundred monks in service to Buddha comprising of both young and old deciphers.
 With a working temple and altar, the temple is open to all daily.
 There is no entry fee and all are welcome.
 The temple itself is fresh tranquil and quiet tucked away from the buzzing polluted streets of Hue.

 You can take a stroll through the monastery inner grounds, past several temple buildings, accommodation quarters, bonsai gardens and koi ponds.
 Additionally, here, you can see monks and young deciphers skittering around the monastery grounds in their daily line of work.

 The pagoda offers a perfect combination of artificial architectural work and picturesque nature.
 It was built in 1601 on the order of the first Nguyễn lords of the Nguyễn Dynasty, Nguyễn Hoàng, who governor of Huế during the era, the monastery behind was then later expanded and refurbished to the current grounds it is today.

 The Pagoda has historical significance and had seen it fair share as a site popular for anti-government protest, particularly in 1955, where President Ngo Dinh Diem had favoritism towards Catholics and expressed discrimination against Buddhists in the public service and distribution of aid.